imranshah786/kubernet/service_accounts.md

 ## create namespace, service account, roles, and bindings for a user:

 ### write the [username.yaml](https://gitlab.com/fortunalab/kubernetes/-/raw/master/accounts/username.yaml) file as follows:
-> do not forget to specify the server IP (i.e., replace xxx.xxx.xxx.xxx by the IP of the master node)
+> do not forget to specify the server IP (i.e., replace xxx.xxx.xxx.xxx by the IP of the NFS server)

 ```
 # define Namespace